Section 4.0 INSTRUCTIONAL POLICIES AND RESPONSIBILITIES

 This policy applies to employees of South Plains College in their interaction with other employees and students.
 Furthermore, executive management at each College location will establish appropriate procedures to insure that non-employees (vendors, contractors, trades people, etc.) on College premises are also made aware of the intent of this policy.

-- offering employment, promotions or other benefits in exchange for sexual favors,
+b. offering employment, promotions, or other benefits in exchange for sexual favors,

-- visual conduct such as leering; making sexual gestures; displaying sexually suggestive objects or pictures; cartoons or posters; suggestive or obscene letters, notes or invitations.
+d. visual conduct such as leering; making sexual gestures; displaying sexually suggestive objects or pictures; cartoons or posters; suggestive or obscene letters, notes, or invitations.

-- physical conduct such as unwanted, suggestive or offensive touching; assault; impeding or blocking movement.
+f. physical conduct such as unwanted, suggestive, or offensive touching; assault; impeding or blocking movement.

 Employee: Any employee of the College.